aesthetic-suite/framework/README.md

 });
 ```

-Parent styles (the component that was extended) are available when using a
+Parent styles (the component that was extended) are automatically merged with the new styles.
-[style function](#style-functions), allowing multiple layers of styles to be inherited.

 #### Using Classes